sarch25/Scalping-Strategy-Backtester/README.md

 # Scalping Strategy Backtester

 ## Summary
 Using Python, I developed a straightforward yet flexible scalping method.
 By utilizing the 5-minute timeframe, I was able to maximize trading frequency and improve the risk-reward ratio.
 Two exponential moving average (EMA) curves are used in this approach to spot trends.

 Long positions are taken during uptrends and short positions are taken during downtrends.
-The Bollinger Bands indicator's edges indicate entry points: long positions are entered during an upswing when the price crosses the lower band, while short trades are entered during a downtrend when the price crosses the upper band.
+The Bollinger Bands indicator edges indicate entry points: long positions are entered during an upswing when the price crosses the lower band, while short trades are entered during a downtrend when the price crosses the upper band.
 At the moment of transaction, the average true range (ATR) is used to set the stop loss.

 ![Screenshot 2024-04-083085728](https://github.com/sarch25/Simple-Scalping-Strategy/assets/130470960/80dfa682-9f5f-4e0e-a0f5-86efada2e797)